 Like any relationship, the more you know about the other party, the more you successful that relationship can be.
 I wrote "Tips For a Better Agency Relationship" to help enhance the relationship with your current agency or outsourced vendor and to provide critical insights when thinking about making a change."
 You will find the link to this free book on their landing page.

 SRI International is an independent, nonprofit research institute conducting client-sponsored research and development for government agencies, commercial businesses, foundations, and other organizations.

 SRI is bringing multiple disciplines together to work on the complex problem of developing new energy sources and exploiting existing sources with greater cleanliness and efficiency.
-SRI's Physical Sciences Division and Engineering and Systems Division are developing pioneering technologies and services in power generation, energy storage, infrastructure, and environment.

 Codes and Standards